paithiov909/gibasa/cran-comments.md

     installed size is 18.9Mb
     sub-directories of 1Mb or more:
       libs  18.5Mb

-  > the actual binary package size is much smaller than this note.

 * On ubuntu-gcc-release (r-release), debian-clang-devel (r-devel), windows-x86_64-oldrel (r-oldrel), windows-x86_64-devel (r-devel) checking for GNU extensions in Makefiles ...
 NOTE